anIceyGirl/PrimitiveArmory/README.md

 ## INSTALLATION
 You will need either Partiality or Bepinex, as well as a legally acquired copy of Rain World.
 You will also need CustomAssets, EnumExtender, Config Machine, and Sandbox Unlock Core, all of which can be downloaded via [RainDB](https://www.raindb.net/), underneath the "tools" section.
+### Installing via Bepinex (recommended)
+1. Download [Bepinex](https://drive.google.com/file/d/1WcCCsS3ABBdO1aX-iJGeqeE07YE4Qv88/view) via the provided link.
+2. Navigate to your Rain World installation folder.
+By default, it should be located under "C:\Program Files (x86)\Steam\steamapps\common\Rain World".
+3. Extract the contents of the folder directly to your Rain World install folder.
+4. Download CustomAssets, EnumExtender, Config Machine, and Sandbox Unlock Core from RainDB (linked above).
+Also download the latest version of PrimitiveArmory via the [releases](https://github.com/Penguixia/PrimitiveArmory/releases) section of this Github page.
+5. Extract the contents of CustomAssets.zip, Config Machine.zip, and Sandbox Unlock Core.zip to somewhere safe.
+6. Move ConfigMachine.dll, EnumExtender.dll, PrimitiveArmory.dll, and SandboxCore.dll into the plugins folder, located inside the Bepinex folder.
+7. Rename CustomAssets.dll to Assembly-CSharp.CustomAssets.mm.dll.
+Drop this file into the monomod folder, also located inside the Bepinex folder.
+	- Alternatively you could just use a BepinEx mod manager such as [BIEMM](https://github.com/PaperRonin/BIEMM/releases/) or [BOI](https://github.com/thalber/BOI/releases), which does all the renaming and mod moving for you.
+8. You're all set!
+Launch the game via Steam.
 ### Installing Via Partiality
 1. Download the latest version of [Partiality Launcher](https://github.com/PartialityModding/PartialityLauncher/releases) via github.
 2. Extract the contents of PartialityLauncher.zip to your desktop or somewhere else you can easily access it.